huggingface/transformers/docs/source/task_summary.rst

     >>> inputs = tokenizer.encode(PADDING_TEXT + prompt, add_special_tokens=False, return_tensors="tf")

     >>> prompt_length = len(tokenizer.decode(inputs[0], skip_special_tokens=True, clean_up_tokenization_spaces=True))
+    >>> # set seed for reproducibility
+    >>> set_seed(42)
     >>> outputs = model.generate(inputs, max_length=250, do_sample=True, top_p=0.95, top_k=60)
     >>> generated = prompt + tokenizer.decode(outputs[0])[prompt_length:]

 .. code-block::

     >>> print(generated)
-    Today the weather is really nice and I am planning on anning on taking a nice...... of a great time!<eop>...............
+    Today the weather is really nice and I am planning on anning on riding a "" over to the coast.
+It is also an ideal day to fly to Bali and see more of the local "".<eop> “...The weather is great for travel and traveling as far as local "".”.
+When the weather is good, I will ride my "" over to the coast and see more of

 Text generation is currently possible with *GPT-2*, *OpenAi-GPT*, *CTRL*, *XLNet*, *Transfo-XL* and *Reformer* in PyTorch and for most models in Tensorflow as well.
 As can be seen in the example above *XLNet* and *Transfo-XL* often